enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

     *auto_set*

 The purpose of a code editor is to display and edit Code traits, though it can be used with the Str and String trait types as well.
-In the simple and custom styles (which are identical for this editor), the text is displayed in numbered, non-wrapping lines with a horizontal scrollbar.
-The text style displays the trait value using a single scrolling line with special characters to represent line breaks.
-The read-only style is similar to the simple and custom styles except that the text is not editable.
+In the simple, text, and custom styles (which are identical for this editor), the text is displayed in numbered, non-wrapping lines with a horizontal scrollbar.
+The read-only style is similar to the other styles except that the text is not editable.

 .. figure:: images/CodeEditor_demo.png
    :alt: simple, custom, and read-only: multi-line, numbered, text field; text: single line text field